athomasq/athomasq.github.io/categories/hikari/syndicates-for-investors.md

 <br/>

-**How many syndicated deals should I invest in?**
+**13. How many syndicated deals should I invest in?**

 For most investors, doing 3-4 syndicate investments a year for 3-4 years is a sensible cadence.

-You want to balance doing enough deals to get the benefits of diversification, with keeping your standards high and not investing in poor-quality deals.
+You want to balance doing enough deals to get the benefits of diversification, with keeping your standards high and not investing in mediocre deals.
 You also want to invest over a period of time: this smoothes out your cash flows (both inward and outward), and it insulates against ebbs and flows in the venture market.

 <br/>

-**How much discretion should I use when making syndicate investments?**
+**14. How much discretion should I use when making syndicate investments?**

 Syndicate investors can decide whether or not to participate in the deals brought to them by the syndicate lead, on a deal-by-deal basis.